hanwendong1/VirtualGaming/content/2-Just-One.md

 - Identical - Cow, cow, COW
 - Same derivation - Cow, cows; Philosophy, philosopher

 Invalid and identical clues will be canceled.
 The active player tries to guess the mystery word, but they are allowed only ***one guess***.
-The team scores one point if the active player correctly guesses the Mystery word.
+The team scores one point if the active player correctly guesses the mystery word.
 Then another player becomes the new active player and a new turn begins.

 #### GAME END
 The game ends after 13 rounds.
 Count the number of successfully guessed cards and compare your total with this table to get your score: